Disease Guide ·IBD ·2026

 IBD Coverage Basics

-Most comprehensive policies cover IBD diagnosis, including biopsy and ultrasound, plus ongoing medications.
-Standard 14-day illness waiting period applies.
-Prescription diets may or may not be covered depending on the policy — check the fine print.
+Most policies cover IBD diagnosis (biopsy, ultrasound) and ongoing medications.
+Standard 14-day waiting period applies.
+Prescription diets are often excluded - check your policy.

 Red flag · Pre-existing